CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 Dataset URL: [https://www.kaggle.com/c/rossmann-store-sales/data](https://www.kaggle.com/c/rossmann-store-sales/data)

 Data Instance selection is an important data pre-processing step that can be applied in many data mining tasks.
+Target variable will be the sales of a store,
 #### 1. Data Understanding
 ##### a.
 Gathering data
 ###### I. Outline data requirements